mynks18/mynks18/README.md

 - 🖍️ I have working knowledge of Adobe Photoshop, Autodesk Maya and DAWs (FL Studio/Logic Pro X) (sound design and mixing).
 Knack for beautiful user interfaces and game art.

-- 🛠️ Open for collaboration with video games, softwares and research.
+- 🛠️ Open for collaboration in video games, apps and research.

 <h3 align="left">Connect with me</h3>
 <p align="left">